Of course you want to spread the word about your small business with your marketing efforts.

 Start with a plan for your marketing efforts

 Any business venture goes better if you start with a plan, even if it’s a loose one.
 Plans will change, and that’s OK.
 Starting with some kind of structure will give you a solid base to stand on and make changes from.

 To begin, look at the media your target market most often interacts with.

 Do they read the newspaper?
 Are they commuters who can listen to audio?
 Do they spend all their time online?

 One way to waste your limited marketing budget is to throw money and time into creating media your target market doesn’t consume.
 Remember that the next time a sales rep tries to sell you on a special advertising rate in their publication or on their radio station, and ask yourself if your target market even uses that media before you sign the contract.

-How about starting with free?
+How about starting with free marketing efforts?